chronosirius/enhanced-cooldown-fixed/docs/enhanced_callbacks.md

-# Better callbacks
+# Enhanced callbacks

-Better callbacks are modified callbacks that let you use the ability to add more in the `custom_id`.
+Enhanced callbacks are modified callbacks that let you use the ability to add more in the `custom_id`.

 There are 2 callbacks: